singmann/monet/README.md

 In some sense, `monet` provides a generalization to `afex::mixed`.

-The name `monet` is basically a portmanteau based on the fact that this package provides MOdel comparisons for NEsTed models.
+The name `monet` is basically a portmanteau based on the fact that this package provides MOdel comparisons for NEsTed models and of course a play on the name of [French painter Claude Monet](https://en.wikipedia.org/wiki/Claude_Monet).

 ## Installation